viboes/std-make/doc/proposal/ordinal/Ordinal.md

     do_someting(b);
 ```

-This is found also in language as Ada, which defines attributes on enumerations like `first`, `last`, `succ`, `value`, `pos`, ...
+This is found also in language as Ada, which defines attributes on enumerations like `first`, `last`, `succ`, `val`, `pos`, ...
 This association has constant time complexity most of the times, as usual enumerations follows linear or exponential (base 2) progressions.

 Examples of libraries that have tried to cope with some of these aspects are: